Financial responsibilities of father on divorce11 Mar 2021 | Lisa Pepper

-Lisa Pepper, family lawyer at London law firm Osbornes Law, considers how the courts would view the responsibilities of Marina’s lover and explains how, if Colin had married Marina, he would have found himself financially responsible for her child, even on divorce.
+Lisa Pepper, a London divorce lawyer at the law firm Osbornes Law, considers how the courts would view the responsibilities of Marina’s lover and explains how, if Colin had married Marina, he would have found himself financially responsible for her child, even on divorce.

-Lisa says, “Fathers have considerable financial obligations to their children, regardless of whether they intended a pregnancy or not.
+Lisa says, “Fathers have considerable financial obligations to their children, regardless of whether they intended a pregnancy.
 It doesn’t matter if they were unaware they had fathered a child or if the mother told them they were taking precautions and they think they were tricked.
 The law is focused on the best interests of the child.

-For most men, that will mean they are obliged to give a minimum of around 9% of their gross salary, but for the wealthy earning over a £156k threshold, then the child should be brought up in circumstances that reflect the father’s fortune and expenditure.
+For most men, that will mean they are obliged to give a minimum of around 9% of their gross salary.
+Still, for the wealthy earning over a £156k threshold, the child should be brought up in circumstances that reflect the father’s fortune and expenditure.

-High earners are often surprised to learn that on top of accommodation costs, maintenance budgets can include school fees, a nanny, activities and clubs, sports clothes and equipment, holidays, private tuition or even riding lessons.”
+High earners are often surprised to learn that on top of accommodation costs.
+Maintenance budgets include school fees, a nanny, activities and clubs, sports clothes and equipment, holidays, private tuition or even riding lessons.”

 In Marina’s quest to marry before her pregnancy becomes apparent, Colin Bridgerton is in the frame as a potential suitor.
 If a present-day Colin found out he was not the child’s father after he had taken his marriage vows and chose to divorce, he would still be financially responsible.

 Lisa explains, “It would not matter that Colin was not the biological father.
 As part of the family, he would have responsibility for the child and Marina in the event of their divorce, as would a husband if their wife became pregnant with another man’s child during the marriage.
-In contrast, the same rules do not apply to an unmarried couple, where support would be contingent upon the child being related.
+In contrast, the same rules do not apply to unmarried couples, where support would be contingent upon the child’s relation.

-Similarly, Simon, the Duke of Hastings, would be fully responsible for his and Duchess Daphne’s future child, regardless of whether he felt he consented to the pregnancy or not.
+Similarly, Simon, the Duke of Hastings, would be fully responsible for his and Duchess Daphne’s future child, regardless of whether he consented to the pregnancy.

-Lisa says, “An important principle of our family law system is that it is the child’s needs that matter.
-Men may not realise the obligations and responsibilities they would have for a child they did not plan for and its mother.
-Whilst the super-rich of today won’t be obliged to marry as regency society dictated, the courts will take into account a father’s earnings and wealth.
-If those are considerable, he should expect to provide a great deal for any child he fathers, to ensure that they enjoy a similar standard of living to himself.”
+Lisa says, “An important principle of our family law system is that the child’s needs matter.
+Men may not realise their obligations and responsibilities for a child they did not plan for and its mother.
+The super-rich of today won’t be obliged to marry as regency society dictated, but the courts will consider a father’s earnings and wealth.
+If those are considerable, he should expect to provide a great deal for any child he fathers to ensure that they enjoy a similar standard of living to himself.”

-In the final episode we hear that George Crane in fact died fighting in Spain.
+In the final episode, we hear that George Crane died fighting in Spain.
 Today, as George’s son or daughter, Marina’s child would have a claim to his estate.
-If he died without a will, as George was unmarried at the date of his death, his estate would pass entirely to his children, and we assume that this is his only child.
+If he died without a will, as George was unmarried, his estate would pass entirely to his children, and we assume this is his only child.

-If he died having written a will, which presumably the child would not be included in, modern-day Marina would be able to contest it on her child’s behalf under the 1975 Inheritance Act which allows wills to be disputed where a parent has made no provision in their will for their child.
+If he died having written a will, which presumably the child would not be included in, modern-day Marina would be able to make an Inheritance Act claim on her child’s behalf under the 1975 Inheritance Act, which allows wills to be disputed where a parent has made no provision in their will for their child.

-For further advice on any family law matter and to speak with Lisa about your case please fill in an online enquiry form.
+Please fill in an online enquiry form for further advice on any family law matter and to speak with Lisa about your case.

 Contact us today